County of origin: Tipperary

 Did you know:

-A seven-time champion and one of Ireland’s greatest Flat jockeys, Christy Roche
+A seven-time champion, a four-time champion apprentice and one of Ireland’s greatest Flat jockeys, Christy Roche

 enjoyed a near 30-year career in the saddle winning races like the Budweiser